Learners apply lever ratios to calculate the mechanical advantage in basic mechanisms.

 By Patrick Hoppe

-In this animated object, learners examine why and when the Kelvin scale is used.
+In this interactive object, learners examine geometric characteristic symbols, tolerances, datum feature symbols, and other control frame information.
 A brief quiz completes the activity.

 Financial Statement Analysis

 Learners read the definitions of working capital, current ratio, quick ratio, return on equity, accounts receivable turnover, and inventory turnover.

 Learners read how an inductor opposes a current change when it begins to energize and when it begins to de-energize.
 A short quiz completes the activity.